-High Frequency Emergency Communications
+High Frequency SSB Voice

-The New Mexico Road Runner Traffic Net 3.939 0100 UTC – Daily
+The New Mexico Road Runner Traffic Net 3.939 0100 UTC

 This is a multi-purpose HF voice net for New Mexico and surrounding states.
 Thank you for your participation.
 We operate during the 0100z time slot on 3939 Khz LSB.
+Depending on the time of year, this will be either6pm or 7pm local NM Time.

 Operators participate for a variety of reasons to include: